shawlu95/nodejs-advanced-project/README.md

 - The cache server only handles read request, not write
 - We use `node-redis` library to interact with redis
 - Use brew to install redis on Mac
-- key should be consistent and unique, user A get his blogs, user B doesn't get A's blogs
+- key should be **consistent** and **unique**, user A get his blogs, user B doesn't get A's blogs
   - `{ _user: req.user.id }` is unique for each user
   - the mongo query is issued to blog collection, which should be part of key
-  - this tutorial only has one collection, so can omit collection
+  - use `query.getOptions` to get a unique & consistent JSON repr of the query to use as key
+- clean code: refactor redis-related code into the `exec` function
+- cache update policy:
+- cache eviction policy: simple way is auto timeout with time-to-live
+  - example `client.set('color', 'red', 'EX', 5)` with 5 second expiry
+- future-proof policy: carefully craft the cache key, include mongo collection into key

 ```bash
 which brew